 - If a parent or coach need funds for a team purchase, the PAA can issue a check payable to the vendor or as reimbursement to the PAA rep who made the purchase.

 - A Check Request form is available on-line under the Downloads folder.
 Please submit the form with receipts and the form should be signed by two team parents (from different households) or one parent and the coach.
-The forms and documentation can be emailed to the PAA, uploaded via the website, or left in the PAA mailbox at the high school.
+The forms and documentation can be emailed to the PAA or mailed to the PO Box.

-- Please note that checks requests take approximately 10 days to be processed and mailed.
+- Please note that checks requests take approximately one week to be processed and mailed.

 - Deposits are to be collected and tallied by each Booster Group before handing off to the PAA Treasurer.

 - Deposits must have detailed cover sheets with contact information, total amounts to be deposited and for which Booster group, and how the deposit is to be categorized (i.e.: Football boosters, profits from blanket fundraiser, or Football boosters, money collected for team shirts.)
-All checks are to be made payable to PAA.
+Please request tht all checks be made payable to PAA.
 In the event a check is returned for insufficient funds, it is the Booster Group responsibility to teach out to the individual and collect payment along with the fees associated with insufficient funds.